carlosazaustre/goals/accomplishments/00-review-template.md

-# This Weeks Accomplishments: January 22-28, 2018
+# This Weeks Accomplishments: January 29 - February 4, 2018

 ## Things I Did from the List:
 - [x] Thing